miofri/reaktor-assignment/README.md

-# PROJECT BIRDNEST: NDZ Violator List
+# PROJECT BIRDNEST: NDZ Violator List - BROKEN

+## Reaktor has taken down their API so this project doesn't work any more.

 This project is my solution to Reaktor's Developer Trainee, summer 2023 pre-assignment. :blush: